 Questrade recently eliminated its $25 quarterly inactivity fee.

-For U.S. dollar registered accounts on Qtrade, the quarterly account maintenance fee is $15 USD.
+The quarterly account maintenance fee for U.S. dollar registered accounts on Qtrade is $15 USD.

 Closing your Questrade account is free.
 If you close an account within the first year of opening it with Qtrade, a $100 fee applies.